How can I commute from my Loudoun home to work in DC?

 It’s reflected in our home prices as well; the most stark comparison was during the new construction boom days, when you could choose between buying the exact same model of home from the same builder in a Leesburg community versus an Ashburn one, and the difference in price for the 10 minute closer commute?
-Somewhere around $50,ooo.
+Somewhere around $50,000.
 Anyone who has shopped for real estate in Loudoun understands that the further west you go, the more home and/or land you get for your money.

 - Loudoun Commuter Bus: Very, very convenient.
-For $16 round trip, you can hop on a comfortable bus (yes, there is a restroom) from numerous park and rides in Loudoun, and ride it to Rosslyn, Crystal City, and all parts of DC.
+For $10 round trip ($11 if paying cash), you can hop on a comfortable bus (yes, there is a restroom) from numerous park and rides in Loudoun, and ride it to Rosslyn, Crystal City, and all parts of DC.
 The county website has route information.
 You may have to bus/metro/walk a bit from one of the designated stops.
+The Loudoun buses run morning and afternoon routes, (the mid-day bus is no longer on the schedule).
+You’ll be at the mercy of traffic, but you’ll have a comfy seat for the entire trip.

-- The Loudoun buses run morning and afternoon routes, with one midday bus that hits all stops.
-If you have an emergency and need to get back to Loudoun, there is a Guaranteed Ride Home program available.
+- If you have an emergency and need to get back to Loudoun during the day, there is a Guaranteed Ride Home program available.

 Because I was traveling to the east side of DC, and because the bus dropped off literally in front of my building, I used the Loudoun commuter buses to get to and from work from 2012 to 2014.
 I’ve lived it.
 If you are relocating to Loudoun and have questions about commuting times, and how to factor that into your decision, just ask.
 We are happy to help.

 2 Responses to “Commuting from Loudoun to DC”